mmerabet42/ft_lexiq/README.md

 This engine may finds itself as a [pushdown automata](https://brilliant.org/wiki/pushdown-automata/), which is before [turing machines](https://brilliant.org/wiki/turing-machines/) in the [automata theory](https://en.wikipedia.org/wiki/Automata_theory).

-It is based on a rethought regular expression syntax.
+It is based on a rethought regular expression syntax, which is the main aspect of this engine.

 ### Table of content